kenatiod/MUT/Understanding Machine Understanding.md

 ### 1.2 -- The Birth of Artificial Intelligence as a Field

 The same year, John McCarthy coined the term "artificial intelligence" in his proposal for the Dartmouth Conference, which took place in the summer of 1956.
 This gathering of leading researchers defined the scope and goals of AI, marking the birth of the field as a distinct discipline.
-Attendees included McCarthy, Minsky, Newell and Simon; all of whom would become pivotal figures in AI in the following decades.These early visionaries and milestones set the stage for the rapid development of AI in the second half of the 20th century.
+Attendees included McCarthy, Minsky, Newell and Simon; all of whom would become pivotal figures in AI in the following decades.
+These early visionaries and milestones set the stage for the rapid development of AI in the second half of the 20th century.
 Their contributions laid the theoretical and technological foundations that would be built upon by subsequent generations of researchers.

 Early successes included the General Problem Solver (GPS) program, which could solve logical problems, and Joseph Weizenbaum's ELIZA, a natural language processing program that could engage in simple conversations.
 While the philosophical questions they grappled with remain subjects of debate, their work established AI as a rich and compelling area of inquiry that would go on to transform multiple fields and industries.